-The terrace of the West Garden is random paving with gaps left for creeping thymes and erigerons.
-Lozenge-shaped flower beds and a tongue of lawn lead right up to the kitchen door.
-The planting forms soft mounds with interest all year round.
+In this part of the garden, the contrast of organic and geometric shapes is most apparent: Against the angular and rambling façade of the house, much more rural in appearance than the elegant front elevation, randomised paving encloses lozenge-shaped flower beds and a tongue of lawn leading right up to the kitchen door.
+Within the paving, gaps have been left for mounds of creeping thymes and erigerons.
+The planting in the lozenge beds also forms soft mounds with a strong Mediterranean influence.
 Winter and spring irises are followed by cistus, roses and agapanthus, and then by late summer asters and sedums.
-The scent of lavender, rosemary and thyme evokes Mediterranean gardens, and the angular outline of the house is softened by festoons of clematis and rambling roses.
-The planting is all low so as not to distract attention from the breath-taking western views.
+The scent of lavender, rosemary and thyme fills the air, attracting bees and butterflies.
+From the late summer onwards, Verbena bonariensis arches gracefully above the planting mounds.
+The angular outline of the house is further softened by festoons of clematis and rambling roses.
+Apart from a collection of carefully placed Japanese cherries, the planting is all low so as not to divert attention from the view.

-The garden is framed on the north by the old stable block with its cupola and on the south by the former coach house, now converted into an orangery which has large French doors to the West and South Garden and where garden visitors enjoy home-made refreshments at the end of their tour.
+The garden is framed to the north by the old stable block with its cupola and to the south by the former coach house, now converted into an orangery that has large French doors to the West and South Garden and where garden visitors, having concluded their journey, are invited to enjoy homemade refreshments.

 Find out when we are open and